PatSnap's Semantic Search is a quick and easy way of searching for patents relevant to a portion of text or publication number that you've provided.

 When analyzing the patents, the algorithm will take into account the entire patent, ignoring transitional phrases and indefinite articles, and stemming phrases which include prefixes or suffixes.
 The algorithm will build a relationship between the words to understand the essential meaning and linkage between them.
 Then it can complete a comparison with the hundreds of millions of documents in our database so that only the most similar results are returned.

-So when you request a set of similar documents through semantic search, the algorithm is able to perform very quick calculations to provide a similarity score for every document in the dataset and then provide the most relevant for you (the top 1,000 and only ones that have the minimum similarity score).
+So when you request a set of similar documents through semantic search, the algorithm is able to perform very quick calculations to provide a similarity score for every document in the dataset and then provide the most relevant for you.

 The goal is to find the most similar documents much in the same way that a human being would find them if they were to read every single document in the dataset and rank them according to how similar each appears, overall.

-We recommend that to get the best results, you should enter a single publication/application number or when entering text it should ideally be more than 2,000 characters.
+We recommend that to get the best results, you should enter a single publication number or when entering text it should ideally be more than 200 characters.